SiliconSorcerers/SonicBlaster/README.md

 At the time of writing this amounts to:

-`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`
+`pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`

 You may need the latest C++ build tools installed from Microsoft.

-### Coqui TTS
+### Coqui TTS and other dependencies

 Reference the Coqui TTS documentation.
 At the time of writing this amounts to:

-`pip install coqui-tts`
+`pip install coqui-tts pynacl discord python-dotenv`

 ## Install